Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 * Now you can access the product startup page by opening the browser at http://youredgedeviceip:8080   eg. http://52.1.1.1:8080/

-# Build the docker and deploy by Visual Studio Code
+# Manual installation building  a docker container and deploy by Visual Studio Code

 ### Prerequisites